 Hopefully we’ve answered many of the questions you have about Percocet rehabilitation programs.
 However, we know that you may still have a lot of unanswered questions about the addiction itself.

-Opiate dependence is very complicated and complex.
+Opioid dependence is very complicated and complex.
 It’s important for you to understand what it means to be addicted.
 We’d like to take a moment and answer any other questions you might have.
 To do that, we’ve listed some of the most common ones below.

 This is a difficult question to answer because everyone is so different.
 There are people who take Percocet for years, but who never become dependent on it.
 There are others who take it for just a few years and end up feeling like they can’t live without it.

-When you take any type of opiate medication for a long period of time, it changes the chemistry of your brain.
-In as soon as 30 minutes, this drug reaches your brain.
+When you take any type of opioid medication for a long period of time, it changes the chemistry of your brain.
+In as soon as 30 seconds, this drug reaches your brain.
 Once it gets there, it binds to your opioid receptors.
 This triggers a flood of dopamine that helps you feel better.
 Many people experience sensations of euphoria when this occurs.
 Your brain will release dopamine on other occasions as well, but it releases more when you’re taking a drug like Percocet.

 There are some individuals who crave this dopamine response.
 This is what makes the drug addictive.